toumorokoshi/deepmerge/README.rst

 * ``always_merger``: will never raise a merge exception, and will merge when possible.

+* ``conservative_merger``: will never raise a merge exception and will use the original value when a conflict occurs.

 * ``merge_or_raise``: will merge when possible, raise an exception when there is a conflict.